shinyorg/mediator/readme.md

 ## Features
 * A Mediator for your .NET Apps (MAUI & Blazor are the main targets for us)
 * Think of "weak" message subscription without the fuss or mess to cleanup
-* Fire & Forget as well as Parallel Event execution
 * Our MAUI & Blazor integrations allow your viewmodels or pages to implement an IEventHandler<TEvent> interface(s) without them having to participate in the dependency injection provider
 * We still have a "messagingcenter" type subscribe off IMediator for cases where you can't have your current type implement an interface
 * Instead of Assembly Scanning, we have source generators to automatically wireup the necessary registrations for you!
+(WIP)
 * Lightweight, No external dependencies, tiny bit of reflection
 * Help remove service overrun and reduce your constructor fat
 * Easy to Unit Test